Bell test: Locality loophole

 One of the assumptions of Bell's theorem is the one of locality, namely that the choice of setting at a measurement site does not influence the result of the other.
 The motivation for this assumption is the theory of relativity, that prohibits communication faster than light.
-For this motivation to apply to an experiment, it needs to have space-like separation between its measurements events.
+For this motivation to apply to an experiment, it needs to have space-like separation between its measurement events.
 That is, the time that passes between the choice of measurement setting and the production of an outcome must be shorter than the time it takes for a light signal to travel between the measurement sites.

-The first experiment that strived to respect this condition was Alain Aspect's 1982 experiment.
+The first experiment that strived to respect this condition was Aspect's 1982 experiment.
 In it the settings were changed fast enough, but deterministically.
 The first experiment to change the settings randomly, with the choices made by a quantum random number generator, was Weihs et al.'s 1998 experiment.
 Scheidl et al. improved on this further in 2010 by conducting an experiment between locations separated by a distance of 144 km.